home-assistant/home-assistant.io/source/_integrations/dlna_dmr.markdown

   required: false
   type: string
 callback_url_override:
   description: Override the advertised callback URL.
-In case the home assistant instance is not directly reachable (e.g., running in a docker container without bridged-networking), advertise this callback URL for events.
+In case the Home Assistant instance is not directly reachable (e.g., running in a docker container without bridged-networking), advertise this callback URL for events.
   required: false
   type: string
 {% endconfiguration %}